clk-project/clk/README.md

 # Playing with the recipes

 Say you have several `parameters` and `aliases` that work together.
-For instance, imagine you want to have an alias and a parameters that don't make sense separately.
+For instance, imagine you want to have an alias and a parameter that don't make sense separately.
 For instance, add an alias and set its parameters :

 `clk alias set hello echo hello` and `clk parameters set hello --style red`